7. Financing and support

-  Since 2016, AWAY – a project around residencies for artists – has put the spotlight on the renowned international residency programme under which the Federal Chancellery of Austria has sent Austrian artists all over the world since the 1970s.
+Since 2016, AWAY – a project around residencies for artists – has put the spotlight on the renowned international residency programme under which the Division of Art and Culture of the BMKOES has sent Austrian artists all over the world since the 1970s.
 In addition to providing a documentary analysis of the programme, AWAY and its extensive website have become a well-established information and participation platform on the topic of artist residencies.

-The Arts and Culture Division of the Federal Chancellery awards prizes annually or biennial – following a rotation system – in different categories.
-The Outstanding Artist Awards are awarded annually (or biennial), with a prize money of EUR 8 000 each, to artists from the branches of visual arts, photography, video and media arts, performing arts, music, film, literature and ‘current annual matters’; biennial from the branches cartoon and comics, experimental trends in architecture, experimental design, and children's and youth literature.
+The Arts and Culture Division of the BMKOES awards prizes annually or biennial – following a rotation system – in different categories.
+The Outstanding Artist Awards are awarded annually (or biennial), with prize money of EUR 10 000 each, to artists from the branches of visual arts, photography, video and media arts, performing arts, music, film, literature and ‘current annual matters’; biennial from the branches cartoon and comics, experimental trends in architecture, experimental design, and children's and youth literature.

 The Outstanding Artist Award for Women's Culture honours art and cultural work that contributes to strengthening the position of women in public life.